 - 1. Place the coin-cell battery into its slot on the system board. - 2.
-Press the coin-cell battery downwards until it is secured. - 3.
-Install the cover. - 4.
+Press the coin-cell battery downwards till it is secured. - 3.
+Install the front bezel. - 4.
+Install the cover. - 5.
 Follow the procedures in After Working Inside Your Computer.